 For more than four years, the U.S. Federal Office has been actively engaged in the conversation about health care reform on Capitol Hill to represent the unique perspective of Christian Scientists.

-For these individuals, the Affordable Care Act (ACA) presents a looming inequity: the health insurance most Americans will be required to obtain starting this year (2014)* will likely not include the type of care they use, nor does the ACA provide for a religious exemption that meets their needs.
+For these individuals, the Affordable Care Act (ACA) presents a striking inequity: the health insurance most Americans are required to obtain as of 2014 does not include the type of care they use, nor does the ACA provide for a religious exemption that meets their needs.

 As a result, the Church has been working on two possible solutions that would fix this unintended inequity in the health care law:

 A legislative solution in Congress that would allow those with sincerely held religious beliefs against purchasing the required health insurance to be exempted.
 While the ACA currently has a religious exemption, it is narrowly crafted and only applies to followers of a few select faiths.